laidav/hubfx/packages/hubfx/README.md

     - must update values as well - DONE

   - reducer method for adding formArray control
+    - refactor arraycontrols template?
+      - should it just be an array of configs like FormGroupConfig?
     - must update value as well

   - action creator for adding formgroup control